Written for a Valentine's Day prompt at Granger Enchanted.

 "No, accident.
 Sorry…"

 "It's fine," he waved his wand and the shards flew back together.
 "Come here."
-He sat down, pulling her onto his lap.
+He sat down, pulling her onto the sofa next to him.

 Sirius groaned.
-"Silly git, you're much too good for him."
 He'd never really liked Ron much.
 Perhaps because Molly had never trusted or liked Sirius, nor accepted his rightful place as Harry's guardian.
-Or perhaps he saw something in Ron that he couldn't respect.
+Although he loved the twins, and Charlie.
+Perhaps he saw something in Ron that he couldn't respect.
 She'd never asked and he'd never gone into detail.

 "He wants me to give up my career and have lots of little Weasleys," she said twisting to bury her face in his shoulder.
 "How could he ask me that?
 How could he?"